jakeefr/Auto-Clipper/README.md

 # Auto YouTube Playlist Downloader and Clipper

 This tool automates the process of downloading all videos from a YouTube playlist, saving them as `.mp4`, organizing each into its own folder, and splitting them into 15-second video clips using FFmpeg.
+(Use any drive for installation; I use D:)

 ## 🔧 What It Uses